Explicit fractional Laplacians and Riesz potentials of classical functions: Fractional Laplacian and Riesz potential formulae in 1D

 {\newgeometry{left=1cm,right=1cm,bottom=1cm,top=1cm} \begin{landscape}

 \end{landscape}}

 {\newgeometry{left=1cm,right=1cm,bottom=1cm,top=1cm} \begin{landscape}

-{Hypergeometric forms for the Meijer-G functions in \cref{tab:fractionallaplacetable} with matching Row IDs.
-The relationships hold for all parameters where the functions in the second column are well-defined.
+{Hypergeometric forms for the Meijer-G functions in \cref{tab:fractionallaplacetable} with matching Row IDs, subject to the conditions and joint-limit convention stated above.
 Formulas with row IDs containing *s are special cases of the corresponding row ID number.} \end{landscape}}

 {\newgeometry{left=1cm,right=1cm,bottom=1cm,top=1cm} \begin{landscape}

 {Continuation of \cref{tab:fractionallaplacetable2}.} \end{landscape}}

 {\newgeometry{left=1cm,right=1cm,bottom=1cm,top=1cm} \begin{landscape}